DaveLiddament/phpstan-rules-tutorial/exercises/04-DisallowFunctionRule.md

 **TESTS MUST CHECK MORE THAN THE HAPPY PATH**

 We need to check the name of the function we are calling too.
-Lets look at `FuncCall` in detail.
+Let's look at `FuncCall` in detail.

 #### Get more information about the name node: